Arctvrvs/64-bit-CPU/docs/rename_unit_8wide.md

 - For each valid instruction, outputs the physical source registers and a newly allocated destination register along with the previous mapping (`old_rd_phys`).
 - Allocation occurs only when the ROB and reservation stations can accept eight new entries and at least eight free physical registers are available.
+When any instruction asserts the `checkpoint` signal a snapshot of the mapping and

-This first version does not implement branch checkpointing or recovery.
+  free-list pointers is pushed onto a small stack.
+If `rollback` later asserts the rename table and free list are restored to the previous snapshot.
 ## I/O Ports

 | Name | Dir | Width | Description |